Ahrefs vs Moz vs Semrush (2026) — Which is Best for SEO and AI Visibility Tracking?

 So it’s a win for Ahrefs here, because its keyword database is the largest of the three.

-It’s worth drawing attention to the fact that Moz’s keyword database is significantly smaller than the Ahrefs and Semrush equivalents.
-It’s still huge, and should be fine for a lot of applications — but if you’re working in an area that is ‘ultra-niche’ in nature, you might want to tread carefully before committing to Moz as a keyword research tool.
+Despite this, Moz should be reasonably good for a lot of applications — but if you’re working in an area that is ultra-niche in nature, you might want to tread carefully before committing to it as a keyword research tool.

 Tool with largest keyword database: Ahrefs